 - After you finish flipping the coin, notice that there are six combinations possible when flipping a coin.
 You can have: five heads; four heads and one tails; three heads and two tails; two heads and three tails; one heads and four tails; and five tails.

-- Count how many you have of each combination, and record the information in the table below under the first column.
+- Count how many you have of each combination, and record the information in the following table under the first column.

 |4 Heads, 1 Tails|

 |2 Heads, 3 Tails|